rajeshksv/byomc/README.md

 ### Downloading Songs
 - Download songs via source URL from supported websites
-- Download song via keywords
+- Download songs via keywords
 - Download songs via playlist URL
-- Download songs via collection URL (A collection generally would be one song which contains 10-20 songs in it)
+- Download songs via collection URL (A collection generally would be one song in the source website which contains 10-20 songs embedded in it)

 ### Adding Metadata
 - Once you get the song, you need to fetch metadata and add to it